turbot/steampipe-plugin-oci/docs/tables/oci_identity_db_credential.md

 description: "Allows users to query information about users DB credential in OCI Identity."
 ---

-# Table: oci_identity_db_credential - Query OCI Identity Users using SQL
+# Table: oci_identity_db_credential - Query OCI Identity DB Credential using SQL

 Oracle Cloud Infrastructure's Identity and Access Management (IAM) service lets you control who has access to your cloud resources.
 Identity DB credentials refer to the authentication details used to access Oracle databases securely within the Oracle Cloud Infrastructure.
-These credentials are part of the Oracle Cloud Infrastructure Identity and Access Management (IAM) service, which manages users, groups, and policies that control access to OCI resources.
-In the context of databases, these credentials

 ## Table Usage Guide